WeBS Report Online

-The WeBS Report Online interface allows the viewing of both the latest and historical data for both WeBS Alerts, and the Annual WeBS Report.
+The WeBS Report Online interface allows the viewing of the latest and historical data for WeBS Alerts, the Non-Estuarine Waterbird Survey (NEWS) and the Annual WeBS Report.

-The WeBS Annual Report, is represented in the WeBS online Report interface as two areas (or 'tabs') -
+The WeBS Annual Report is represented in the WeBS online Report interface as two tabs:

 Numbers & Trends